jontad/KandidatArbete-STUNS/RoligEffekt/README.md

 $ hostname -I
 ```

-* If a parser for the model is has been implemented, meterID can be determined by checking the output from han-meter-logger-master.
+* If a parser for the model has been implemented, meterID can be determined by checking the output from han-meter-logger-master.
 Else follow the instructions in han-meter-logger-master\README.md for adding a new meter.